 Few details are known about this model, but it is probable that it was a lightweight M20 and it used an experimental frame (EX315).
 Other manufacturers at this time (such as Norton) were also looking at lightening their current War Department models as an alternative to the special lightweights currently under development.

 BSA MODEL M20 496 cc SV SINGLE-CYLINDER

-Viewed as a near failure in the eyes of the War Office in 1936, this model was ultimately to evolve into perhaps the most illustrious and longest serving model in the history of British military motorcycling, not to mention becoming the most numerous type produced for the War Office itself
+Viewed as a near failure in the eyes of the War Office in 1936, this model was ultimately to evolve into perhaps the most illustrious and longest serving model in the history of British military motorcycling, and became the most numerous type produced for the British Armed Forces.

 The military model M20 was produced by BSA in several variations until 1942, when the type was largely standardised, undergoing only minor modifications thereafter until the end of the Second World War.
 The very earliest examples supplied, the K-M20 models from the 1939 production year, were generally a type constructed from a combination of standard and de-luxe model components with the addition of certain military specified fittings.
 (However, it is interesting to note that, principally from contract number 294/C.3655 onwards, the factory ledgers detail the type as 'de-luxe'.)